uccser/cs-field-guide/text/en/curriculum-guides/apcsp/guide-creativity-introduction.md

  - [Interface Usability](chapters/human-computer-interaction.html#interface-usability)

 ## Learning objectives
 The above chapter readings include specific knowledge for EK's marked in bold.
+Work to include unmarked learning objectives in the CS Field Guide is currently in progress.

 ###LO 1.1.1 Apply a creative development process when creating computational artifacts.
 - EK 1.1.1A A creative process in the development of a computational artifact can include, but is not limited to, employing nontraditional, nonprescribed techniques; the use of novel combinations of artifacts, tools, and techniques; and the exploration of personal curiosities.